Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

-Diet.
 Good nutrition is always important.
 Dietary issues become critical in late COPD, when breathing is difficult.
 Many patients with COPD lose muscle tone and body mass, and appear to waste away.
 This may be due to the extreme effort it takes to breathe, which rapidly consumes calories.
 Some patients find it difficult to stop the effort of breathing long enough to chew food.
 A nutritionist can find the right foods and design meal plans to help COPD patients be as healthy as possible.
 There is not strong evidence to support the use of nutritional supplements in patients with COPD.

-Medications.
 Medications that relax the bronchial muscles and open up the airways are an important part of treating COPD.
 Opening up the airways is called bronchodilation.
 Bronchodilators do not change the overall course of the disease.
 However, these medications help improve breathlessness, the ability to exercise, and quality of life.

-There are two common types of bronchodilators used, both of which are almost always prescribed as an inhaler medicine: anticholinergics and beta2-agonists
+There are two common types of bronchodilators used, both of which are almost always prescribed as an inhaler medicine:

-When you’re symptoms do not occur very often and your COPD is not severe, you may use a bronchodilator medicine only as needed for your symptoms.
+When your symptoms do not occur very often and your COPD is not severe, you may use a bronchodilator medicine only as needed for your symptoms.
 The effects of the inhaled medicine lasts a few hours.
 This type of inhaler medicine is called short acting.

 As symptoms become more frequent or COPD becomes more severe, inhalers will likely be needed every day.
 These inhalers are called long-acting drugs and you only need to use them once or twice a day, depending on which one is prescribed.
 It is important to use these inhalers every day whether or not your symptoms are present.

-Supplemental Oxygen.
 Supplemental oxygen is an important part of COPD therapy.
 It can: